top of page

 Impact of the Neighbourhood Food Environment and Socioeconomic Status on Diet Quality

-Results from “Associations between the neighbourhood food environment, neighbourhood socioeconomic status, and diet quality: An observational study “.
+Results from: “Associations between the neighbourhood food environment, neighbourhood socioeconomic status, and diet quality: An observational study “

 Neighbourhood environment and diet quality